Praful22/Praful22/README.md

 ## 📝 About Me

-Welcome!
-I’m Praful, a researcher and engineer with a passion for decision making and planning, trajectory optimization, advanced control systems development, and simulation.
+I’m passionate about decision-making, advanced control systems development, and simulation for physical dynamical systems.
 I am driven by the challenge of creating agile and robust engineering systems capable of functioning in complex environments.
 Feel free to explore my repositories, raise issues, or reach out for collaborations!

 ---